 I also recommend books because there are a lot of bad books from people who seem to confuse investing with speculating (gambling).
 After a course or two here you’ll clearly understand the difference and be able to spot the books to avoid yourself.

-The courses link in the main menu takes you to the other side of my website that is called Financing Life Academy.
+The courses link in the main menu takes you to the other side of my website which is called Financing Life Academy.

 For Personal Finance, the introductory course I recommend is called Financing Life by Professor Bartlett.
 It’s listed under Free courses, and you can watch an introductory video, and look at the curriculum.
 One of the things that I want you to learn there is about net worth, and that lesson is available to preview.